opentap/Parquet/README.md

 Any contributions are welcome.
 If you want to fix something simply fork the repo and create a pull request, you can also open an issue if you don't feel comfortable editing the code.
 Although your issue might not be prioritised.

 ### Team
-This project is currently maintained by
+This project was last maintained by
 Frederik (@frederikja163)